 - (h) This adjustment represents the Company's estimate of the core deposit intangible asset to be recorded as part of the purchase accounting adjustments.
-The actual amount of such core deposit intangible asset will be determined at the completion of the merger and will be valued by an independent third party. - (i) This adjustment represents \$20.2 million of deferred tax asset recorded to reflect the difference in the carrying values of the acquired assets and assumed liabilities for financial reporting purposes and the cost basis for federal income tax purposes.
-This adjustment also includes a \$4.8 million adjustment for current income taxes related to certain of the purchase accounting adjustments. - (j) This adjustment represents the estimated write-up of FNB's time deposits to reflect a current market rate of interest. - (k) This adjustment represents the estimated prepayment penalty associated with certain structured repurchase agreements and with certain advances from the Federal Home Loan Bank of Atlanta. - (l) This represents the accrual of certain costs and contract buyouts expected to be incurred in connection with the merger. - (m) This adjustment represents the elimination of the historical equity of FNB as part of the purchase accounting adjustments.
+The actual amount of such core deposit intangible asset will be determined at the completion of the merger and will be valued by an independent third party. - (i) This adjustment includes \$18.8 million of deferred tax asset recorded to reflect the difference in the carrying values of the acquired assets and assumed liabilities for financial reporting purposes and the cost basis for federal income tax basis.
+This adjustment also includes a \$4.7 million adjustment for current income taxes related to certain of the purchase accounting adjustments and \$0.3 million adjustments to other miscellaneous assets. - (j) This adjustment represents the estimated write-up of FNB's time deposits to reflect a current market rate of interest. - (k) This adjustment represents the prepayment penalty of approximately \$5.6 million associated with the expected prepayment of approximately \$42.5 million of structured repurchase agreements ("structured repos") and the prepayment penalty of approximately \$5.1 million associated with the expected prepayment of approximately \$61.5 million of Federal Home Loan Bank of Atlanta ("FHLB-Atlanta") advances.
+These prepayment penalty amounts were obtained from the counterparties with respect to the structured repos and from the FHLB-Atlanta with respect to the FHLB-Atlanta advances.
+The weighted-average remaining maturities of the structured repos is approximately 3.9 years.
+The weighted-average remaining maturities of the FHLB-Atlanta advances is approximately 2.6 years.
+The carrying value of short-term borrowings of FNB of approximately \$10.2 million approximates their fair value. - (l) This represents the accrual of certain costs and contract buyouts to be incurred in connection with the merger.
+The details of such costs and contract buyouts are as follows (in thousands):